 Unusual Collaborations grants

 Please note that application for this grant is by invitation only.
-An invitation for the 2025 call has been sent to Spark teams (running for one year or longer) as well as Unusual Collaborations that have previously received no more than two UCo grants in total.
+An invitation for the 2025 call was sent to Spark teams (running for one year or longer) as well as Unusual Collaborations that have previously received no more than two UCo grants in total.

 Unusual Collaborations grants are meant to take an idea or project further by enabling outside-the-box inter- and transdisciplinary research that is societally relevant and may aim to contribute to societal impact.
 Expressions of intent are invited on unusual research that would not easily get funded through other funding schemes.
 In addition to research, expressions of intent may also concern setting up a platform, Centre of Excellence, hub, et cetera.